DeepLearnI/orbit-trial-model/INSTRUCTIONS.md

 Foundations allows you to specify custom metric calculation code and tracks the resulting metrics.
 As we will show later, after we deploy this model, Orbit will package the code and automate the execution of these metric calculation function and the tracking of the resulting metrics, which you can visualize in the Orbit GUI.

+In this example, we are monitoring 4 metrics.
+The first two are typical mathematical metrics for classification problems and the last two are business metrics for this initiative

 -------------------------------------------------------------------------------------------------------------------------
 </details>